Everyone needs blankets

 Of course, not all blanket patterns are created equal.
 Indeed, some are so much more than others.
 To get you started, here are some wonderful, fun patterns that will get you rolling.
 Today’s focus is on mosaic blanket crochet patterns.

-Mosaic crochet patterns are good for both, as a throw blankets or big bedspreads.
-Like their namesakes, they are made small geometric components.
+Mosaic crochet patterns are good for both, as throw blankets or big bedspreads.
+Like their namesakes, they are made of small geometric components.
 This small components are put together to create a larger pattern.
 There are multiple visual levels you can create that way.

 You can also use a different textures to get more effect.
 Thus you can explore them with sight and touch for days at a time.
 Grab your crochet hook and let’s get started.